kburak78/Mutation-rate-Ppr/README.md

     done

 Filtered out
--heterozygous mother SNPs.
+i) heterozygous mother SNPs.
--all homozygous mother SNPs which had an allele depth under 60 the respective allele -all homozygous daugther SNPs where either the reference or alternate allele depth is under 60 -GQ under 60
+ii) all homozygous mother SNPs which had an allele depth under 60 the respective allele iii) all homozygous daugther SNPs where either the reference or alternate allele depth is under 60 iv) GQ under 60.
+Left were only Homozygous to Heterozygous SNPs with an allele depth over 60 for the supported allele and GQ over 60.

 cat /home/shangao/script/python/vcf_filter-same.3.py